mozilla/shield-studies-addon-template/README.md

 ## General Shield Study Engineering

+Shield study add-ons are legacy (`addon/bootstrap.js`) add-ons with an optional embedded web extension (`addon/webextension/background.js`).

+The web extension needs to be packaged together with a legacy add-on in order to be able to access Telemetry data, user preferences etc that are required for collecting relevant data for [Shield Studies](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies).

+It is recommended to build necessary logic and user interface using in the context of the webextension and communicate with the legacy add-on code through messaging whenever privileged access is required.

-see [./about.md]
+For more information, see [./about.md]

 ### Similar repositories

 [https://github.com/benmiroglio/shield-study-embedded-webextension-hello-world-example]() - A repository that was created this week specifically to help new Shield/Pioneer engineers to quickly get up and running with a Shield add-on.
 It was however built upon an older and much more verbose addon template, which makes it's file structure hard to follow.
-[https://github.com/mozilla/shield-studies-addon-template]() - An old "official" template for shield study add-ons, not updated since October 2016.
-Do not use.

-### Anatomy of a shield study add-on

-Shield study add-ons are legacy (`addon/bootstrap.js`) add-ons with an optional embedded web extension (`addon/webextension/background.js`).

-The web extension needs to be packaged together with a legacy add-on in order to be able to access Telemetry data, user preferences etc that are required for collecting relevant data for [Shield Studies](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies).

-It is recommended to build necessary logic and user interface using in the context of the webextension and communicate with the legacy add-on code through messaging whenever privileged access is required.

-For more information about the legacy add-on part of the codebase, see [https://github.com/mozilla/shield-studies-addon-utils]().
+[https://github.com/gregglind/template-shield-study]() - The incubation repo for the updated structure and contents of this repo.
+Use this repo instead.

 ### Loading the Web Extension in Firefox

+You can have Firefox automatically launched and the add-on installed by running:

+`$ npm run firefox`

-Open (preferably) the [Developer Edition of Firefox](https://www.mozilla.org/firefox/developer/).
-You can load the `.xpi` using the following steps:
+To load the extension manually instead, open (preferably) the [Developer Edition of Firefox](https://www.mozilla.org/firefox/developer/) and load the `.xpi` using the following steps:

 * Navigate to *about:config* and set `extensions.legacy.enabled` to `true`.
-This permits the loading of the embedded WebExtension since new versions of Firefox are becoming restricted to pure Web  Extensions only.
+This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
 * Navigate to *about:debugging* in your URL bar
 * Select "Load Temporary Add-on"
 * Find and select the `linked-addon.xpi` file you just built.

+### Seeing the add-on in action

 To debug installation and loading of extensions loaded in this manner, use the Browser Console which can be open from Firefox's top toolbar in `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) and `console.log()` output from the extensions that we build.

-### Seeing the add-on in action

 You should see a green puzzle piece icon in the browser address bar.
 You should also see the following in the Browser Console (`Tools > Web Developer > Browser Console`), which comes from this add-on: